 Pennsylvania legislators have no term limits.
 The Pennsylvania Governor, Lieutenant Governor, and Attorney General are limited to two consecutive terms in office, while the Treasurer and Auditor General are limited to two terms in office.

-In some instances, donations were reported to the state agency with no specific date.
+In some instances, donations have been reported to the state agency with no specific date.
 In these cases, we have included them on January 1st of the election year in which they were made.

 To help put the numbers in context, we’ve created a state-specific explanation of how we display information reported, including in-kind donations, negative amounts and other unusual items.